JHU-PL-Lab/www-fpse/fp-universe.md

 * Scala is a hybrid of Java and ML which runs on the JVM so can link with Java libraries
 * It is easier to do FP in compared to Java since it was built-in from the start: pattern matching, type inference, etc.

+### Haskell

+Haskell is in the ML school; Devin will present Haskell in detail.

 ### Lisp / Scheme / Racket

 * Lisp was the very first functional programming language, from the late 50's